manchumahara/wpfeedforcustomposttype/readme.txt

 How to install the plugin and get it working.

-1. Upload `customtaxfilterinadmin` folder  to the `/wp-content/plugins/` directory
+1. Upload `wpfeedforcustomposttype` folder  to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. From 'Setting' menu see sub menu 'Custom Tax Filter', save setting
+3. From 'Setting' menu see sub menu 'RSS 4 Post Types', save setting
-4. Go to any post listing from admin panel and check the new dropdown list for the custom taxonomy, also it works for existing taxonomy
+4. Check feeds, feed will shows post from post types as selected from the plugin setting

 == Frequently Asked Questions ==